-They have items across virtually all price points and host both local and national level sales.
-A huge advantage of GunsAmerica is the ability to save searches, so if you’re looking for something in particular, it’s easy to keep checking back to see what’s become available.
+They offer items across all price points and host both local and national level sales.
+A huge advantage of GunsAmerica is the ability to save searches.

+So, it’s easy to check back to see what’s available.
 You can also set up daily or hourly emails for each saved search to make it even easier to keep up with new listings.

+Many sellers are gun shops and other licensed dealers rather than individuals, though those kinds of sellers are also allowed.
 You can filter your search results to show only dealer sales, though, if that’s what you prefer.

 That said, the site can still be a great platform for selling guns.
 There’s never a posting fee, usually just a fee after the item is sold.

-There are three membership levels: Basic Seller, Trusted Seller, and Platinum Access.
-The higher the level, the lower the fees, and the more other benefits you get, but there’s a monthly cost for the two higher-level options.
+There are three membership levels — Basic Seller, Trusted Seller, and Platinum Access.
+The higher the level, the lower the fees, and the more other benefits you get.
+But there’s a monthly cost for the two higher-level options.

 Platinum Access is for gun shops looking to set up an online portal for their sales.